What is this going to cost?

 - First, make sure you SHOP AROUND!

 - Teat Wipes (disposable or cloth.
-We reuse wash cloths from Wal Mart $3 for 18)
+We wash and reuse cotton wash cloths from Wal Mart $3 for 18)

 - Teat Dips (iodine, chlorhexidine, peroxide ranging from $7-30/gallon.
 One gallon should last one cow up to a full lactation.)